-My sixth grade English teacher, Miss Barlow, once told me I was a dim bulb.
+My sixth grade English teacher, Miss Connor, once told me I was a dim bulb.
 I was shocked, although not entirely certain what it meant.

 I grew up so sheltered that almost every insult hurled at me as a child is embedded in my brain.
 Because there just aren’t that many to remember.

 I sometimes pushed my mother to the end of her patience, and she said a few unkind things, which are branded on my internal skin as permanently as a cattle brand.
 They hurt.
 And yes, as I say, I grew up in a loving home, with mostly non-psychotic relatives or teachers or friends, so I did and still do feel whole, healthy, and secure.

 Imagine a neglected or abused child.
 Imagine them long enough to go right now, maybe to a site like Charity Navigator to pick out an international children’s advocacy group to donate to, or maybe consider chipping in to Big Brothers or Big Sisters, or other local groups.

 I’ve heard that one, one kind word, or moment of kind attention to an otherwise invisibly neglected child can change their life for the better, and I believe it.

 Well now this post took an unexpected turn.
 Let’s get back to the daily prompt, dim, which is related to the first of today’s favourite cartoons, but in no way related to the others…

 For the record, Miss Connor didn’t even know what a gremlin was, insisting it was only a brand of car and not a creature when I wrote about one for an assignment.
 So who’s the dim bulb?